No-bake peanut butter cheesecake

 From the Tupi language “po’çoc,” which means to crumble, is one of the most famous sweets in Brazil.
-Typically found in the countryside kitchens in the estate of São Paulo, it is now made all over the country – it’s said there are over 2,000 factories of paçoca across Brazil.
-The original recipe was made with peanuts, manioc flour and sugar pounded in a wooden mortar, and was around in the 16th century.
+Typically found in the countryside kitchens in the estate of São Paulo, it is made today all over the country – there are over 2,000 factories of paçoca across Brazil.
+The original recipe involved pounding together manioc flour and sun-dried meat in a wooden mortar.
+It made up the perfect traveling food for horseback travelers.
+A sweet version soon appeared around the 16th century.
 Paçoca as we know today is a cork-shaped sweet delight with a thrilling texture: crumbly and at the same time creamy which melts in the mouth.
 It is a classic in the harvest festivities celebrated every year in June.

-Some say this favorite sweet was created initially in Rio de Janeiro for the fundraising parties organized by female supporters of Brigadier Eduardo Gomes, who was running for president in 1945.
-He didn’t win the elections, but his brigadeiros (bree-gah-day-ros) became famous, especially at kid’s birthday parties.
-It is made with condensed milk, butter and chocolate powder—or other flavouring ingredients—, slowly cooked until a smooth texture, then hand rolled into balls and covered with chocolate sprinkles.
+Legend tells this beloved national sweet was created by housewives in Rio de Janeiro.
+They started selling it during the fund-raising campaigns for Brigadier Eduardo Gomes, in 1945.
+He didn’t win the presidential elections, but his brigadeiros (bree-gah-day-ros) found their special place at the table.
+No children birthday parties are complete without these delicious round sweets.
+The recipe is simple and takes only three ingredients: sweetened condensed milk, butter and chocolate powder, slowly cooked until a smooth texture.
+Then they are hand-rolled into balls and covered with chocolate sprinkles.

-Inspired by a Portuguese recipe (the conventual sweet brisa-do-lis, made with sugar, eggs and almond), this sweet was named with the Bantu word for a sweetheart.
-Instead of almond, ground coconut is used to mix with sugar and eggs.
+Quindin is inspired by a Portuguese recipe known as brisa-do-lis, a conventual sweet made with sugar, eggs and almond.
+It was named with the Bantu word for sweetheart.
+Instead of almonds, ground coconut is used to mix with sugar and eggs.
 Coconuts and sugar were abundant and still are, in Northeast Brazil, where the sweet first appeared in the 17th century.
 Similar to a custard, has a glistening surface and a vivid yellow color that makes it irresistible.